-Vehicles must not be parked with any part of the vehicle on a footpath or footway.
-This includes the grass verge outside your home.
+Vehicles must not be parked with any part of the vehicle on a footpath or footway, including the grass verge outside your home.
 Apart from the obstruction of pedestrians, footpaths are not intended to bear the weight of vehicles as damage may be caused to the surface or services located underneath.

-Many of the main roads in the city have lanes, which are provided specifically for bicycle riders.
-There is signage at the beginning of the lane, along the length of the lane and at the end.
+Many main roads in the City of Unley have lanes that are provided specifically for bike riders.
+Signage is installed at the beginning of the lane, along the length of the lane and at the end.

-It is an offence for a vehicle to be parked with any part of that vehicle in a Bicycle Lane during the times specified on the Bike Lane sign.
-If there are no times indicated on the sign, the Bike Lane is in operation 24 hours.
-You must not stop in a Bike Lane at all regardless of your reasons to do so.
+It is an offence for a vehicle to be parked with any part of that vehicle in a bike lane during the times specified on the bike lane signage.
+If no times indicated on the sign, the bike lane is in operation 24 hours.
+You must not stop in a bike lane at all regardless of your reasons to do so.
 This is considered a serious offence and a severe penalty applies.